-• Has the academic unit considered future actions based on assessment results and/or described any actions resulting from assessment?
+- QUESTION ASKED BY THE ASSESSMENT COMMITTEE - Has the academic unit considered future actions based on assessment results and/or described any actions resulting from assessment?

-Provide a summary of your Annual Assessment Report.
+Provide a summary of your Assessment Report.

-In a separate document, in approximately 200-300 words, summarize your Annual Assessment Report: state the learning goal(s) measured; state the type(s) of measure(s) used; summarize the data; describe the evaluation of the data; describe what was learned from the evaluation process; and describe what your academic unit has done or plans to do with the information and insights gathered from the year's assessment activities.
+In approximately 200-300 words, summarize your Assessment Report: state the learning goal(s) measured; state the type(s) of measure(s) used; summarize the data; describe the evaluation of the data; describe what was learned from the evaluation process; and describe what your academic unit has done or plans to do with the information and insights gathered from the assessment activities of the last cycle.

 Sharing the results of assessment with appropriate constituencies, including students, is a vital part of closing the assessment feedback loop.
 Posted on an Assessment Committee website, this summary may serve as a key component of an academic unit's public reporting of assessment activities and outcomes.
-While the summary must accurately summarize the Annual Assessment Report, it also provides academic units some flexibility in terms of how the Report is presented to relevant constituencies.
+While the summary must accurately summarize the Assessment Report, it also provides academic units some flexibility in terms of how the Report is presented to relevant constituencies.